New maps. New districts. New chances. Here's who's running.

 Blake Moore Incumbent

-• Who he is: U.S. Rep since 2021.
+Who he is: U.S. Rep since 2021.
 Former State Dept diplomat.
 5th-ranking House Republican.
 Ways & Means and Budget committees.
+Co-founded Better Boundaries, the group behind Utah's anti-gerrymandering Proposition 4.

-• Where he stands: Wants 2017 Trump tax cuts permanent.
+Where he stands: Wants 2017 Trump tax cuts permanent.
 Voted against bipartisan infrastructure bill.
+Voted to overturn protections for endangered gray wolves.
+Introduced the Comprehensive Congressional Budget Act and No Foreign NIL Funds Act in 2026.

 Your Democratic Ballot — June 23